-Now the "it" ingredient in the skin care world, green tea both externally and internally offers EGCG, a powerful anti-inflammatory.
-Also rich in antioxidants and polyphenols, green tea help to protect the skin from sun exposure and clogged pores.
-Try it ground topically as an infused oil, ground as a mild exfoliator, or as a tea in a toner.
+Now the "it" ingredient in the skincare world, green tea both externally and internally offers EGCG, a powerful anti-inflammatory.
+Rich in antioxidants and polyphenols, green tea helps to protect the skin from sun exposure and clears clogged pores.
+To use topically, infuse ground tea in oil and then apply the infused oil to your skin, grind it and use as a mild exfoliator, or add as a tea to a toner.
 Green tea has caffeine.
 If you are sensitive, avoid this ingredient for your tea.

-High in minerals, dandelion is incredibly supportive to the liver and kidneys, so therefore supportive to clear skin.
+High in minerals, dandelion is incredibly supportive to the liver and kidneys, thereby supporting clear, luminous skin.
 Dandelion root in your tea is both delicious and nutritious.
-Add it roasted for a darker, coffee flavored addition to your tea blend.
-Or skip the coffee altogether and drink dandelion root tea.
+Add it roasted for a darker, coffee flavored addition to your blend or drink it straight and skip coffee altogether.

 Specific to dark, boggy places, nettles thrive in places that other plants don't.
-High in trace minerals, this earthy, verdant herb adds a touch of greeness to your blend and so much nutrition.
+High in trace minerals, this earthy, verdant herb adds a touch of greenness to your blend and a bounty of nourishment.
 This plant is a powerful blood purifier and will aid in detoxification of your organs and pores.
-Nettles infused overnight and consumed the next day will yield the most potent plant medicine.
+Nettles infused overnight and consumed the next day will yield potent plant medicine.

 I feel relaxed just writing about chamomile.
-As a tea, chamomile can be incredibly calming.
-For the skin, it can also calm inflammation and skin issues like rashes and eczema.
+As a tea, chamomile can be incredibly calming while for the skin, it can also calm inflammation and skin issues like rashes and eczema.
 Use chamomile in a tea blend or make a compress out of a wet tea bag and apply to the the skin topically.

 This exuberant plant can be a powerful ally for acne and clogged pores.
 Steep spearmint in a blend or use full strength.
-I also like to brew a cup to and use it as a facial steam, leaning over my cup and deep breathing and letting my pores open to it's magical goodness.
+I also like to brew a cup and use it as a facial steam, leaning over my cup, breathing deeply and letting my pores open to its magical goodness.

 One of the biggest anti-viral remedies available, I toss in dried elderberries to most teas that I make at this time of year.
 Also high in vitamin C, elderberries impart a delicious fruitiness to your tea and add great color.
 Elderberries are balancing to the skin and help to strengthen and even skin tone.

 I think of the energetics of orange as a great big hug.
-If you think about the skin of an orange, the rough outer protects a voluptuous and juicy inner.
-Choose orange peel not only for added flavor but the ability to protect over exposed skin and allowing the juicy you to unfold.
+If you think about the skin of an orange, the rough outer protects a voluptuous and juicy inner core.
+Choose orange peel not only for added flavor but for its ability to protect over-exposed skin and the way it allows the 'juicy you' to unfold.